Common Causes & Symptoms of Rabson-Mendenhall Syndrome

 • Genetic testing to detect a mutation in the INSR gene.

-What are the Treatments for Robson-Mendenhall Syndrome (RMS)?
+What are the Treatments for Rabson-Mendenhall Syndrome (RMS)?

 There is no cure for this condition.
 Since it comes with complications and physical symptoms, treatment for a better life is the only way.

 The essential step in this treatment involves maintaining a stable blood glucose level.
-Treatments for high blood sugar (hyperglycemia) that have worked so far are:
+Treatments for high blood sugar (hyperglycaemia) that have worked so far are:

 • Leptin: It is a hormone produced by fat cells in the body to regulate appetite and metabolism.
-Appropriate dosage of human leptin has proven to improve insulin sensitivity in RMS patients.
+Leptin therapy has been explored experimentally in a small number of patients with severe insulin resistance, including RMS, with variable and limited benefit.

 • Biguanides: Medicines given to patients to reduce the formation of glucose in the body.

-The rarity of a disease like Robson-Mendenhall Syndrome (RMS) makes its awareness and early diagnosis important.
-While there is no cure, symptom management and counseling play a key role in improving the lives of the affected.
+The rarity of a disease like Rabson-Mendenhall Syndrome (RMS) makes its awareness and early diagnosis important.
+While there is no cure, symptom management and counselling play a key role in improving the lives of the affected.
 Ongoing research on rare diseases and gene therapy also offers hope for the future.

 Also Read: